asengupta/duck-angular/README.md

 duck-angular
 ============

+Guides to use this are at http://avishek.net/blog/?p=1202 and http://avishek.net/blog/?p=1188.

 A container for bootstrapping and testing AngularJS views and controllers in memory: no browser or external process needed.

 duck-angular is available as a Bower package.
 Install it using bower 'install duck-angular'.